-Significant social benefit will come through employment generation and safer more efficient operation of key services, through provision of electricity access to the villages along the transmission and distribution lines served by the project.
+Significant social benefit will come through employment generation and safer more efficient operation of key services, through provision of electricity access to the villages along the new distribution lines to be served by the project.
 Potential beneficiary enterprises affected by and contributing to regional socio-economic transformation will be small industries and other agricultural processing businesses which need electricity.

-The long-term direct positive impact is therefore in access to reliable electricity supplies, which will lead to better provision and easier management of goods and services, and enable new facilities for processing and storage.
-There will be better availability and supply of safe and clean water (which needs pumping); data management with computers is made possible and communication facilities like internet can be made available, as also charging for mobile phones; also, electric lighting adds to security at night and enables extended opportunities for work and study.
+The long-term direct positive impact is therefore in access to reliable new electricity supplies, which will lead to better provision and easier management of goods and services, and enable new facilities for processing and storage.
+There will be better availability and supply of safe and clean water (which needs pumping); data management with computers is made possible and communication facilities like internet will be increased, as also charging for mobile phones; also, electric lighting adds to security at night and enables extended opportunities for work and study.

-Electricity would support overall investment in education and strengthen the ongoing effort of capacity building to overcome critical constraints in the implementation of development programmes.
+Electricity access increase would support overall investment in education and strengthen the ongoing effort of capacity building to overcome critical constraints in the implementation of development programmes.
 Essential to this effort would be power supply to health facilities for the installation of cold storage facilities for the safe transportation and storage of vaccinations and other vital medications.